IoT project planning: 4 challenges you may meet

 Companies continue to have questions about the IoT and where they should focus their efforts.
 Leaders know that by connecting what has up until now been unconnected, they will have access to data, information, and insights that will lead to smarter businesses and better experiences for their customers.

-However, while these companies recognize that they need to invest in IoT solutions to drive digital transformation, they also understand that it’s very easy to waste money, time, and other resources.
+However, while these companies recognize that they need to invest in IoT solutions to drive digital transformation without any risks, they also understand that it’s very easy to waste money, time, and other resources.
 Gartner reports that 75 percent of IoT projects will take twice as long as planned to implement and many will fail before they even launch.

 So, what should leaders do in terms of devising and implementing effective IoT strategies that mitigate risk, transform operations, and achieve successful outcomes?